 I will have been a runner for 50 years in August 2021.
-All that means is that I have some great memories, met fantastic people, run a lot of miles, more than my share of injuries, and some bad memories that have happened while running over those 50 years.
+All that means is that I have some great memories, met fantastic people, run a lot of miles, had more than my share of injuries, and some difficult times while running over those 50 years.

-Running has been the one constant in my adult life, and I believe that it has helped me through some difficult periods and know that running will continue to be a part of it for as long as I can put one foot in front of the other.
+Running has been the one constant in my adult life, and I know that it has helped me through some tough periods and also know that running will continue to be a part of what I do for as long as I can put one foot in front of the other.

 I don’t have any special initials behind my name, have never been an elite runner, worked in the running industry, so I don’t claim to be an expert about running.
-However, I have learned a few things over these 50 years and have a different perspective than many people might have.
+However, I have learned a few things over these 50 years and have a different perspective about running than people on the inside might have.

-As you can tell, I usually don’t take myself all that seriously.
+As you can tell from the photo, I usually don’t take myself all that seriously.
 I know that getting old is a helluva lot better than the alternative.
 Well, as long as I am healthy and have most of my faculties intact.
-I also plan to have some fun while living the best life that I can.
+I also plan to have some fun while running and continuing to live the best life that I can.

 At some point in the next 20-30 years there is a pretty good probability that I will die and yes, I do think about that more than I used to.
 Death is unbeaten as far as we know, but I have a feeling the Grim Reaper enjoys a good laugh now and then.
 So I hope he chuckles at my lame efforts to stay half a step ahead of him, at least until he finally decides to catch me.